anyaharter97/notes/git.md

 2. Get the link to the fork from clicking the "Clone" button
 3. From inside the repo run `git remote add <name> <link>`
 4. To push changes run `git push -f <name>`

+## Adding a Remote Branch
+1. From within the main repo and in master branch...
+2. Run `git checkout -b <new-branch>` to create the new local branch
+3. Then `git push origin <new-branch>` to create the remote branch